JelleManders/Documentation/Mailerq/4.4/spool-directory.md

 The "spool-directory" is the most important one.
 It contains the path to the directory that should be monitored.
 All files that you copy to this directory are immediately picked up, processed and removed.
-This happens in a blink of an eye.
+This happens in the blink of an eye.
 If you need a small delay before messages are picked up, you can use the "spool-delay" variable.
 Set this to a numeric value holding the number of seconds to wait before files are picked up.